OrionFinanceAI/docs/docs/protocol_design/overview.md

 # Overview

 Orion Finance is designed as a modular, permissionless protocol for onchain portfolio management.
-At its core, it enables the creation and execution of customizable, yield-generating vaults that support multivariate strategies, batch rebalancing, and seamless composability.
+At its core, it enables the creation and execution of customizable, yield-generating vaults that support multivariate strategies, batch rebalancing, netting, and seamless composability.

 ## Modular Vault Architecture